Polaraura/CS-529-Project-2-NB-LR/README.md

 original input
 data again.

+#### Generating Initial Data

+In the code, there will be functions with the prefix `generate_` to generate the necessary data (e.g., input data and delta matrix) using the `get_data_from_file()` function in `utilities.ParseUtilities` using the `DataFileEnum` under `utilities.DataFile`.
+The saved data files will be stored under the `resources` folder with appropriate names (see the `Constants.py` file for more information on the various filenames, filepaths, and constants used).

+For the various input data provided to us, we did not store the unzipped data in our `git` repo (data should be stored under the `cscs429529-project-2-topic-categorization` folder).
+So, please download all the data and create a folder with the same name or use a custom folder name and edit the hardcoded output filepaths in the `Constants.py` file.

 ### Performance Notes

 - using the `pandas` library was not feasible this time since the `read_csv()` function tried to take in the input